Nature, Faith and Health

-All faith traditions recognize the power of nature to touch our spirits.
+All faith traditions recognize the power of nature to touch our spirits and foster our sense of wholeness.
 Symbols and metaphors from nature are in all scriptures.
 Somehow, when we slow down and connect with the natural world, we feel God’s presence more keenly and better understand who God is.

 The Connecting Nature Faith and Health guide is a tool for individuals and groups to connect spirituality with nature.
 You can use it for individual reflection as you spend time outdoors or you can use with a group from your house of worship or community.
 It intentionally draws from the scriptures and practices of all faiths and offers an opportunity for us to be enriched by the wisdom of other spiritual traditions.

 This booklet includes 5 units on broad concepts:

 • Interconnectedness: The Web of Life

 Each unit includes an introduction, suggested sacred texts or readings, three reflection questions, a silent sensory awareness meditation, and suggested activities that can be used for individual practice or for groups.